andrasq/qlogger/README.md

 array, and the filter is expected to convert them to a string.
 (This last allows `printf`-like formatted output).

+#### panic( message )

+Log an emergency error message.
+This level message is always logged unless the loglevel is 'none'.

 #### error( message )

 Log an error message.
-Error messages will be logged by all loglevels, 'error', 'info' and 'debug'.
+Error messages will be logged by the loglevels 'error', 'info', 'debug', 'trace' and 'all'.

 #### info( message )

 Log an informational message.
-The logger must have loglevel 'info' or 'debug'.
+The logger must have loglevel 'info', 'warn' or 'debug'.

+#### warn( message )

+Log a warning message.

 #### debug( message )

 Log a debug message.
+The logger must have loglevel of 'debug', 'trace' or 'all'.

+#### trace( message )

-The logger must have loglevel of 'debug'.
+Log a trace message, lower in priority than debug.
+The logger must have loglevel of 'trace' or 'all'.

 #### fflush( callback )